zakimjz/zakimjz.github.io/pages/courses/mlib/assign4.md

 learn a representation for each example sequence in the dataset.

-Finally, you should also compare the benefit of BERT over ProtVec by using the pre-trained word2vec based embeddings in the "protVec_100d_3grams.csv" file.
-In addition, you may also use your own prot2vec embeddings from the previous assignment if you want.
+Finally, you should also compare the benefit of BERT over ProtVec by using the pre-trained word2vec based embeddings in the "family_classification_protVec.csv" file.
+This file has the final embedding vector for each of the 324018 sequences, which can be used directly as input for a MLP model for classification.

 # Submission